jnoortheen/pipm/README.md

         1. `--env <name>` - if you have any special set of requirements that belong to a separate file you could pass the name here.
         It will search for the matching one in the following pattern `<name>-requirements.txt` or `requirements/<name>.txt` or `requirements-<name>.txt`

+# Testing

+- After installing test-requirements.txt just run `pytest` from the root directory after cloning it.